onweru/hugo-swift-theme/README.md

 * Pagination
 * Responsive
 * [Staticman](https://staticman.net)
+* Deeplinks

+  For all content published using markdown, deeplinks will be added to the pages so that you can share on click

 ## Installation
 Add this theme as a Git submodule inside your Hugo site folder: